ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 ## Active Calls for Adoption

-* draft-arends-dns-error-reporting
+* draft-hardaker-dnsop-nsec3-guidance
-    - Ends 20 April
+    - Ends 24 May 2021

 ## Candidates For Adoption

+* draft-salgado-dnsop-rrserial

 * draft-klh-dnsop-rfc8109bis